zajitschek/lifespananalysis/chapters/chapter1.md

 # About this course

 Hi and welcome, I am **[Felix Zajitschek](https://felix.zajitschek.net), an evolutionary biologist, working on topics such as aging and life-history that require to analyse or incorporate lifespan**.
-This course is meant mainly as a primer for students who would like to know more about various methods which can be used to accomplish this.
-It will give you an overview of what can be done, how to perform a number of specific analyses, and where to go when you need to analyse more complex data..
+This course was co-developed with **[Susi Zajitschek (LJMU)](https://www.ljmu.ac.uk/about-us/staff-profiles/faculty-of-science/school-of-biological-and-environmental-sciences/susanne-zajitschek)** and is meant mainly as a primer for students who would like to know more about various methods which can be used to accomplish this.
+It will give you an overview of what can be done, how to perform a number of specific analyses, and where to go when you need to analyse more complex data.

 All the actual statistical analyses are performed in the [software R](https://www.r-project.org/about.html), and you will have the opportunity to run R software scripts right here, on this website, without the need to install software on your computer.